liferay/liferay-docs/develop/tutorials/articles/290-configuration/01-making-apps-configurable/07-fully-custom-system-settings-ui.markdown

 	)
 	private ServletContext _servletContext;

-Once the configuration form renderer is implemented, write the JSP markup for the form.
+Once the configuration form renderer is implemented, you can write the JSP markup for the form.

 ## Writing the JSP Markup [](id=writing-the-jsp-markup)